 You can think of preferred stocks as a cross between a stock and a bond.
 They offer equity ownership like ordinary common stock, but also the stability and high income stream of a bond.
 Preferreds aren't touted by brokerage firms, and they almost never capture headlines at financial news outlets.
 So they go overlooked by most investors.

 But taking a few minutes to learn the basics can be well worth your time.

 Preferred stocks get their name because they receive higher priority than common stock when it comes time to make dividend payments.
 In fact, many preferred shares contain a protective clause that prohibits the company from paying dividends on the common shares if it's behind on payments to preferred holders.

 This special class, called cumulative preferred stock, is entitled to any accrued unpaid dividends.
 So if the company runs into financial trouble and can't make payments one year, these investors go straight to the front of the line and will be repaid first before common stockholders get anything.

 The average payouts dwarf what you'll find elsewhere.
-The iShares US Preferred Stock (NYSE: PFF) ETF offers a robust yield of 6%.
-That easily eclipses the 2.6% you'd get on a 10-year US Treasury bond and is about three times the payout of the average S&P500 stock.
+The iShares US Preferred Stock (NYSE: PFF) ETF offers a robust yield of 5.9%.
+That easily eclipses the 2.5% you'd get on a 10-year US Treasury bond and is more than nearly three times the payout of the average S&P stock.

 And that's just the index as a whole.
 Many individual preferreds boast yields of 7%, 8%, and even 12%.
 And unlike junk bonds, you don't have to invest in financially shaky companies with questionable credit quality.
 In fact, many high-yielding preferred stocks are backed by investment-grade rated businesses.